Online Master of Statistics

 See Jobs Rankings

 We have graduates working in a wide range of disciplines spanning academia, business, and government.
-Our research graduates are employed at places like First Citizens Bank, iProspect, the Environmental Protection Agency, North Carolina State University, the SAS Institute, and Blue Cross and Blue Shield.
+Our recent graduates are employed at places like First Citizens Bank, iProspect, the Environmental Protection Agency, North Carolina State University, the SAS Institute, and Blue Cross and Blue Shield.
 We have a strong alumni network that can help you understand what it is like to work as a statistician in any industry.
 The goal of our online program is to provide the same high-quality education and the support needed for you to join the ranks of these outstanding alumni.

 Our program is focused on preparing graduates for industry positions.
 However, a few graduates have moved on to PhD programs in statistics both at NC State and elsewhere.